 There are a lot of things that can really run down your immune system.
 Try to keep your immune system in check before, during and after you travel.
 Stay hydrated, eat well, make sure you get plenty of rest, keep your stress levels low, get out in the sun when you can.
 While this is an entire topic in itself, improving gut health can vastly improve your immune function.

-Travel Smarter to stay Healthy
+Travel Smarter to Stay Healthy

-We recently shared on our Instagram stories some of the products that we use to stay healthy when traveling by plane and I have to say, I was super surprised that so many people showed interest.
+We recently shared on our Instagram stories some of the products that we use to stay healthy traveling by plane and I have to say, I was super surprised that so many people showed interest.
 We always bring sanitizing wipes to wipe down our airplane seats and recently were introduced to Airplane Pockets if you want to take it a step further.

 It’s not a bad idea to carry sanitizing wipes with you into the Parks as well.
 We actually use them all the time to wipe down our phones as well, since I’m sure they pick up quite a few germs on their own.